whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 What I've learned is nothing short of revolutionary for those of us not living this way now.

 Part One of this book is about our human nature: _integrity, bravery, generosity, service, and intimate connection with the Earth -- these are who we really are as humans._ Discrimination, hatred, greed, corruption, and exploitation are not part of human nature, they're not inevitable, and whole nations of people can live without them.
-They are symptoms of a disease, and just because a disease is common does not make it part of human nature.
+They are symptoms of a disease, and just because a disease is common right now does not make it part of human nature.

 Part Two explores _how we lost our way,_ why some nations are stuck with these troubles generation after generation.